Mingkai14/Features_Extraction/README.md

   chmod -R +x .

-# Usage:
+## Usage:

+### (1).
+Tips
   You must cd to the top folder to run and make sure you are in Features_Extraction virtual environment and finish environment preparation.

-## 1. Generate_Dataset_Executable.py
+  DDGWizard itself supports multiprocessing.
+We recommend utilizing our built-in multiprocessing fuction.
+Avoid running DDGWizard multiple times in the same folder, as conflicts may arise when the program matches files.
+If you genuinely need to implement multiprocessing or multithreading for running DDGWizard by your self, please make copies of the DDGWizard folder.
+Ensure that each instance of the DDGWizard program running in different processes/threads resides in a separate folder.

+### (2).
+Predict_ddG_Executable.py

-### a.
+#### a.
 Description
-  This python program aims to extract features from raw data.
-You need to provide a raw dataset, blast database for multiple sequence alignment and some addional arguments.
+  This python program aims to predict ddG.
+#### b.
+Example

   You can run program Like: